docsforadobe/after-effects-scripting-guide/docs/general/project.md

 Note: if the path refers to an existing file and not a folder, the Folder function returns a File object instead of a Folder object, which will cause `setDefaultImportFolder()` to return false.

-To set the default import folder to the current user’s desktop folder: `app.project.setDefaultImportFolder(Folder.desktop);`
+To set the default import folder to the current user's desktop folder: `app.project.setDefaultImportFolder(Folder.desktop);`

 To disable the default folder, call `setDefaultImportFolder()` with no parameters: `app.project.setDefaultImportFolder();`